 Yes.
 And the treatment—or removal—of varnish depends on the type of varnish that has formed and how it was generated in the first place.

 There are several examples of costs and fines associated with varnish buildup in combustion turbines.
-The costs may include chemical treatments, parts replacement for plugged filters, and the actual labor costs to replace those filters.
+The costs may include chemical treatments, parts replacement for plugged filters, and the actual labour costs to replace those filters.
 Additionally, there may be fines and lost revenue for turbine trip events or failures to start.

 There are several laboratories that perform tests to identify the varnish precursors in the oil before varnish forms in the turbine systems.
 Some of these include membrane filter patch tests or colorimeter tests.

-Track the performance of your turbine lubricants to optimize equipment life, oil replacement intervals, and help the precise scheduling of maintenance that reduces downtime and the risk of failure.
+Track the performance of your turbine lubricants to optimise equipment life, oil replacement intervals, and help the precise scheduling of maintenance that reduces downtime and the risk of failure.
 Include this into your preventive maintanence program today.